rlawrence41/pubassist/README.md

-# pubassist
-Publishers' Assistant
+# Publishers' Assistant

-May 9, 2019 - This repository has been created for new PubAssist development.
+**Created: May 9, 2019** - This repository has been created for new PubAssist development.
 It should remain private until we have a working model.

 Publishers' Assistant is a family of products developed for the publishing industry.
 There are many peculiarities to the publishing industry.
 Over the years, Publishers' Assistant has been enhanced to support the majority of issues that publishers face.